Karolina Kózka: Life

-Karolina Kózka was born on 2 August 1898 in a hamlet near the village of Zabawa, Lesser Poland, at that time occupied by Austria-Hungary.
+Karolina Kózka was born on 2 August 1898 in a hamlet near the village of Zabawa, Lesser Poland, at that time part of Austria-Hungary.
 She was the fourth of eleven children born to peasant farmers, Jan Kózka and Maria Borzęcka.
 She was baptized on 7 August at the local parish church of Saint John the Baptist.

 Her childhood was spent on the family farm.
 From 1906 until 1912 she attended the local primary school and had further part-time schooling from 1912 to 1913.
 She would often gather neighbours and relatives and invite them to read the Bible together under a pear tree near her home.
 Kózka loved reciting the rosary using beads her mother had given her.
 She would fall asleep praying to Mary.
 Kózka would pray on her long walk to Mass.
 Her uncle Franciszek Borzęcki was an inspiration to her and she would help him in his role of librarian.
 She also helped out teaching the catechism to children of the parish.
 During Lent she would lead her family in singing about the Passion of the Lord and at Christmas would intone carols.
 Some of the villagers referred to her home as "the little church".

 Kózka received her First Communion in 1907.
 She was confirmed on 18 May 1914.
 She is said to have had a particular devotion to the Mother of God evidenced by her custom to recite the rosary deep into the night.
 In 1914 with the outbreak of World War I Russian forces began occupying Polish towns and cities under Austrian rule and in mid-November entered Wał-Ruda.
 Tensions grew as stories swirled about soldiers looting and raping women which exacerbated fear in the area.
 At the start of the occupation a Russian soldier come to the Kózka farm but he left after he was offered a meal.